-What is a Bonded Company
+What is a Bonding Company

 You’re getting ready to sign a contract or hire a business to work with you.
 After evaluating the promised services, how do you know the company will deliver?
 Many contractors or businesses will list “licensed, insured, and bonded” in their credentials.
 “Licensed” is straightforward; the individual or business has a permit from the government to perform the work or service.
 “Insured” also makes sense, in part because we may buy our own insurance.
 Insurance protects the individual or business from financial liability or loss that may occur while conducting business.

 The bonded company definition is less well known.
 Bonding is a valuable investment for companies, contractors or small businesses seeking to build trust with customers.
 A bonded company has purchased one or more kinds of surety bonds.
 A bond is a promise between three entities – the customer, the company, and a bonding agency.
 The company will work with a reputable carrier such as Liberty Mutual, The Hartford, or Merchants Bonding Company to guarantee to the customer that the company will fulfill its promised service.
 If an organization fails in its promise, the customer can file a claim with the org to recover any funds invested for the unfulfilled service.
 The bonding company has secured funds or identified assets and has placed these funds or assets in control of the state.
 If you need to file a claim against the organization, these funds are available to reimburse you.
 It’s important to note that a surety will not reimburse a customer if the property is damaged or if someone gets hurt.
 Bonds deals specifically with promised business services.

 [Call NFP Surety today to learn more about the bonding process…and find a bonding company near me!
 We can help you.
 We’ll show you what is a bonding company should be]

 With 25,000 kinds of bonds available, it may be helpful to verify the type of bond or bonds the involved company carries as you evaluate whether to do business with them.